autowarefoundation/autoware.universe/sensing/autoware_pointcloud_preprocessor/docs/concatenate-data.md

 nanosec: 355444581
 ```

-This pattern indicates a LiDAR timestamp is 0.05.
+This pattern indicates a LiDAR timestamp of 0.05.

 If there are three LiDARs (left, right, top), and the timestamps for the left, right, and top point clouds are `0.01`, `0.05`, and `0.09` seconds respectively, the parameters should be set as [0.0, 0.04, 0.08].
 This reflects the timestamp differences between the current point cloud and the point cloud with the earliest timestamp.
 Note that the order of the `lidar_timestamp_offsets` corresponds to the order of the `input_topics`.